There are a number of ways that lawyers can volunteer to provide pro bono help:

 Firms and in-house teams can apply to provide pro bono legal assistance through TrustLaw, the Thomson Reuters Foundation global pro bono network.
 If you are new to pro bono or are looking to strengthen your pro bono activities, check out their Championing Pro Bono Guide for advice and tips.

 - Find out if your firm has a pro bono programme.
 If not, set one up!
 The Law Society of England and Wales has a pro bono hub with a number of tools to help law firms and in-house teams plan, develop or maintain a pro bono programme.

-- Firms and in-house teams can also become signatories to the Law Society of England and Wales’ Pro Bono Charter.
+- Firms and in-house teams can become signatories to the Law Society of England and Wales’ Pro Bono Charter.
 The Charter is a public commitment by the legal community to promote pro bono opportunities throughout their businesses and shows support for access to justice.

 - Please register to volunteer with Advocate (the pro bono charity of the Bar).
 There are cases in all areas of law suitable for second-six pupils up to silks.
 Whether it is advice, drafting or representation, your assistance will be invaluable to their applicants.

 - There are also a number of duty “on the day” schemes where advocates can volunteer, for example the CLIPS scheme run by the Chancery Bar Association.
 Find the full list of schemes on the Bar Council’s webpage.

 - You can read more specifically about CLIPS, the Commercial Court and London Circuit Commercial Court Pro Bono Scheme, the Employment Law Appeal Advice Scheme and the Personal Insolvency Litigation Advice and Representation Scheme here.